The new Spreepark – art, culture and nature combined

 A park develops in dialogue with the citizens

 At the beginning of project development, an intensive public participation process was launched in the summer of 2016.
 To accompany the framework planning, four major public dialogue events and two planning workshops took place by May 2018.
-Further public participation is planned for the future with focused events and workshops.

 In guided tours through the park